raspy135/Qun-mk2/README.md

 - `guitar_120_01.wav` (120BPM)
 - `01_vocal_loop_160BPM_e5.wav` (160BPM)

 If you have existing recordings in the session, the WAV file will be cut to the current scene's looper length.
 You can use an empty recorded track just to cut the WAV file to match the loop length.
-Otherwise it's trimmed to the longest point of the end of the measure.
+Otherwise, it's trimmed to the longest point of the end of the measure.

 ## Looper live playing / Partial scene switch